-Playing Resonance with a keyboard or sequencer Holding down Infinite Hold and turning the Time knob of happening.
+Playing Resonance with a keyboard or sequencer Holding down Infinite Hold and turning the Time knob changes the DLD channel into Unquantized Time Mode (see section below for discussion).
+This feature is great in combination with Resonant Delays.
+First get a nice resonant delay sound happening.
 Then hold down the Infinite Hold button and turn the Time knob slowly.
 You should hear the pitch of the resonance change smoothly (not stepping through quantized pitches).
 Now plug a 1V/octave keyboard or sequencer output into the Time CV jack.
 Plug the velocity output (or an envelope output that's triggered by each step of the sequencer) into the Feedback jack.
 Turn down the Feedback knob so that the velocity/pressure or the envelope make the DLD create individual "notes".
 You can also patch into Delay Feed to get a different effect.
 Since there are two DLD channels, you can use it as a duophonic melodic instrument!